 Switch on the inverter and check your output with a multi-meter.
 If you can draw up from the outlets and light switches, your installation is good!

-When it comes to installing solar power on your RV or trailer, you have two options—you can bring your rig to the pros, or you can bite the bullet and DIY.
+When installing solar power on your RV or trailer, you have two options—you can bring your rig to the pros, or you can bite the bullet and DIY.

 We’re not going to lie—installing a solar system can seem overwhelming.
 Unless you’re willing to dig into your system’s particulars, do the research, and diligently read the instructions that come with your solar kit, you probably shouldn’t attempt it at home.